 These 10 ports provide connectivity to computers, printers, access points, or Ethernet switches.

-A steady green LED indicates bidirectional connectivity, and flashing green indicates traffic.
+A steady green LED indicates link speed and flashing amber indicates traffic.

 |Power input||Designed for use only with the unit’s power supply.|